 This page lists all of the BC Energy Step Code resources currently available on this website.
 To find resources of particular interest to you, please visit Resources for Local Governments, Resources for Industry or Resources for Homeowners.

-1. BC Energy Step Code Requirements and Modelling Information
+1. BC Energy Step Code Requirements

 - The amended Building Act General Regulation identifies two unrestricted matters enacted to support local government use of the BC Energy Step Code.

 - The April 2017 amended British Columbia Building Code Regulation – provides the technical requirements of the BC Energy Step Code

 - The January 2018 amended British Columbia Building Code Regulation – applies to building permit applications submitted on or after January 31, 2018